Severn Foundation School Appeals Policy

 This must be done within 7 days of being notified of the decision/result that is being appealed.

-- The trainee will be informed that if they are unsatisfied with the decision made, they can request for a final appeal to be heard by the Foundation School Committee Appeals Panel.
+- The foundation doctor will be informed that if they are unsatisfied with the decision made, they can request for a final appeal to be heard by the Foundation School Committee Appeals Panel.
 This request must be made in writing to the Postgraduate Dean at the Severn Deanery within 7 days of being notified of the decision of the Foundation School Director.
 The request must include a full statement of the grounds of appeal and any evidence to support the appeal.

 Foundation School Committee Appeals Panel